 Who Should Read Sketching Light?

-If you like looking at pretty pictures, this is going to be a rather fast read.
+If you like looking at pretty pictures, this will be a rather fast read.
 There are plenty of photos here to use as examples, but the person who can make the best use of Sketching Light is the curious person who wants to improve.

 It isn’t a beginner book, a manual or even a recipe book for lighting scenarios.
 It’s an expiration of the possibilities of light and how you can use it to tell a story, to inform the viewer about your subject.